 Take Back to Your Job

-- Recognize potential GMP problem areas before they become issues
+- Recognize GMP problem areas before they create issues

-- Locate up to date/current information regarding regulatory authority initiatives and activities
+- Find current information regarding regulatory authority activities

-- All levels of management who require current/up to date knowledge of GMP regulations and related guidelines
+- All levels of management who require a refresher course to stay current with GMP regulations and brush up on relevant skills

 - Service organizations, suppliers, and vendors who serve pharmaceutical industry clients